clja1648/HTML/README.md

-This is a repository of all of the html work we did in TTS.
+This is a repository of the html work we did in TTS.